 6. Count to 10.

 To introduce counting and general number sense, don’t feel you have to grab the flash cards.
 Instead, find little ways to work counting into your day.
 Count steps as you walk, toys as you place them in a bin, crackers on a plate – whatever is in front of you.
 You can also read simple counting books or search for counting songs on YouTube (including old-school classics like Sesame Street’s pinball animation and “The Ladybug Picnic”).

 Learning about rhyming is a component of future reading success, as it helps build awareness of the sounds within words.
-To get things rolling, you can play rhyming games or simply grab any Dr. Seuss book.
+To get things rolling, you can play games or read a rhyming picture book together.

 The ability to respond to an adult’s directions will play a major role in your child’s school career.
 All day, she’ll be asked to pause, take in new instructions, figure out the next steps, and do her best to comply with what is being asked.
 This can be difficult for some kids, so don’t expect instant results.
 Experiment with different approaches at home to see what works for your child.

-It’s a long-held kindergarten tradition: the students gather together on the carpet to hear the teacher read a book out loud.
-Will your child be able to hang in there for the whole story?
+Will your child be able to hang in there while the teacher reads a book to the class?
 This situation can present a double challenge: not only does he have to sit still, but he has to listen without interrupting.

 Interrupting is a normal behavior at this age, since young children tend to forget that other people have needs, too.
 Model good listening at home and employ other strategies to minimize the frequency of interruptions.
 Try having your child read a story out loud (to family members or even to a group of stuffed animals) so she can relate to what the teacher is doing, and how disruptive it is if someone speaks out.

 10. Seek help if there is a problem.